wp-plugins/tagpages/readme.txt

 === TagPages ===
 Contributors: neoxx
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=bernhard%40riedl%2ename&item_name=Donation%20for%20Featuring%20CountComments&no_shipping=1&no_note=1&tax=0&currency_code=EUR&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: taxonomy, taxonomies, tag, tags, tagging, page, pages, post-tag, post-tags, page-tag, page-tags, multisite, multi-site Requires at least: 3.0
+Tags: taxonomy, taxonomies, tag, tags, tagging, page, pages, post-tag, post-tags, page-tag, page-tags, multisite, multi-site, network
+Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.4
 Stable tag: trunk

 Adds post-tags functionality for pages.

 == Description ==

-This plugin is a follow-up to [my post](http://www.neotrinity.at/2007/10/06/wordpress-23-tagging-posts-and-pages/) which I wrote a few years ago. - The idea was (and still is) to equip pages with [tags](http://en.support.wordpress.com/posts/post-tags/) and include them with the total count in a combined posts and pages [tag-cloud](http://codex.wordpress.org/Function_Reference/wp_tag_cloud).
+This plugin is a [follow-up](http://www.neotrinity.at/2010/08/01/tagpages-tags-functionality-for-pages-in-wordpress-30/) to the post which I wrote [a few years ago](http://www.neotrinity.at/2007/10/06/wordpress-23-tagging-posts-and-pages/). - The idea was (and still is) to equip pages with [tags](http://en.support.wordpress.com/posts/post-tags/) and include their number in a combined posts and pages [tag-cloud](http://codex.wordpress.org/Function_Reference/wp_tag_cloud).

 Requirements for current version: